JKAnderson/DS-Gadget/readme.txt

---| DS Gadget 1.6
+--| DS Gadget 2.0
 --| https://github.com/JKAnderson/DS-Gadget

 A multi-purpose testing tool for Dark Souls 1.
-This program is only compatible with the current Steam version of DS1.
+Compatible with both the Steam and debug versions.
 Requires .NET 4.6.2: https://www.microsoft.com/net/download/thank-you/net462
 and VC Redist 2012 x86: https://my.visualstudio.com/Downloads?pid=1452
 You probably already have both.

 --| Changelog

+2.0
+	Gadget now supports the debug version
+	Fixed window seemingly disappearing forever sometimes
+	Editing your stats will now update health and stamina properly New tab: Internals, with readouts for some random technical things you don't care about Added basic event flag reading and writing to the Misc tab

 1.6
 	Added new hotkeys: Quit to Menu, Move Up, Move Down, Toggle No Death